Fort Alcatraz: Architecture and fittings

 The main mode of transport accessing the island was the General McPherson.
-Upon embarking at the wharf, the citadel building was reached by going sup through the sloping passage behind the sally port, continuing to the top of the island, and crossing a drawbridge over the 12 feet deep dry moat.
+Upon embarking at the wharf, the citadel building was reached by going up through the sloping passage behind the sally port, continuing to the top of the island, and crossing a drawbridge over the 12 feet deep dry moat.
 It could hold up to 200 men during an emergency and enough supplies to last four months.

 Alcatraz Citadel consisted of a basement, which contained the kitchen, bakery, bedrooms, storerooms and jail cells, and two levels above ground which contained the military personnel quarters, servant quarters, parlors and a mess room.
 In-ground water tanks and water tanks were situated on the roof of the citadel.
 Other buildings included Batteries Rosecranz and Halleck in the north, the barracks building in the northeast, Battery McClellan and Fog Bell House in the south, Battery McPherson in the west and Batteries Stevens and Mansfield in the northwest and the lighthouse aside the main citadel.

 Battery McClellan was equipped with a 15-inch Rodman gun weighing over 25 tons, capable of launching a 330-pound explosive 4,680 yards when angled at 25 degrees.
 The Parade Grounds were located in the left centre.
 When the new concrete prison was built in 1910–1912, iron staircases in the interior were retained from the old citadel and massive granite blocks originally used as gun mounts were reused as the wharf's bulkheads and retaining walls.